What is a Virtual Private Server?

 How does VPS Hosting Work?

+A VPS is created using virtualization software that divides the resources of one dedicated server into multiple virtual servers (VPS).
+Each VPS is allocated a specified amount of CPU, RAM, and bandwidth.
 Generally, you'll rent a VPS from a hosting company that houses dedicated servers in a data center.
 For example, SSD Nodes offers extremely powerful low-cost VPS servers.
 A single server could house hundreds of virtual servers.
 But each VPS has its own resources and its own operating system.
 So it works just like a dedicated server but at a fraction of the cost.
 VPS hosting is a popular and flexible hosting solution, carving out a middle-ground between shared hosting and dedicated server hosting.
 A virtual private server offers you better performance than shared hosting, lower prices than dedicated hosting and increased flexibility over either of the other options.
 So, is VPS hosting right for you?
-Let’s find out...Why Choose a VPS over Other Hosting Options?
+Let’s find out...Why Choose a Virtual Private Server over Other Hosting Options?

 VPS Hosting vs Shared Hosting